 Please direct questions to:

-The Vertical / Short Takeoff and Landing Technical Committee (V/STOL TC) invites authors from industry, academia, or government to present technical papers covering advances in science, technology, and operation of V/STOL aircraft and their requirements, applications, business, and governance.
-The V/STOL TC will accept extended abstracts with a length between 750 and 2500 words, or a draft of the intended paper, submitted in PDF format.
-Abstracts of the intended paper should present the background and status of the endeavor (ex. project, experiment), include sample figures & illustrations, and a summary of important conclusions.
-The TC will evaluate the submissions by significance, originality, technical quality, and prospect of successful completion & presentation.
+The Vertical / Short Takeoff and Landing Technical Committee (V/STOL TC) invites authors from industry, academia, and government to present technical papers covering advances in science, technology, and operation of V/STOL aircraft and their requirements, applications, business, and governance.
+The V/STOL TC will accept abstracts with a length between 750 and 2500 words, submitted in PDF format.
+Abstracts of the intended paper should convey the background and status of their endeavor, research or project, including figures, illustrations, and a summary of important conclusions.
+The TC will evaluate the abstracts by their significance, originality, technical quality, and prospect of successful completion & presentation.

 • Breaking developments in V/STOL-enabling Sciences and Technologies